 Expertise With Both Urban and Suburban Properties

-Boston’s urban neighborhoods demand precision and creativity.
-Tight access, historic restrictions, and limited planting conditions on streets like Beacon Hill or the South End require a different skill set than the expansive properties found in towns such as Concord, Weston, or Sudbury.
-Look for a designer who understands both environments—or specializes in the one closest to your needs.
-Successful firms should be able to explain how their approach differs depending on lot size, sun exposure, soil quality, and long-term maintenance considerations.
+Look for a landscape design company that understands the environment closest to your needs.
+Successful firms should be able to explain how their approach differs depending on lot size, sun exposure, soil quality, drainage, privacy, architecture, and long-term maintenance considerations.

 Well-Credentialed, Skilled Team Members